HerMonyScripts/Google_Data_Analytics_BikeShare_Case-Study/README.md

 <img width="1369" height="526" alt="Screenshot (63)" src="https://github.com/user-attachments/assets/957eb622-553f-4bfa-9d15-a6c4889d65b0" />

 Next would be to check the structure of our dataset using the str() function.
 This is crucial as I would be merging all the csv files into one table called dataframe.
-So, I need to check if there’s any inconsistencies in the formatting (maybe a dataset’s ID column being formatted as “int” and the other formatted as “chr”.
+So, I need to check if there’s any inconsistencies in the formatting (maybe a dataset’s ID column being formatted as “int” and the other formatted as “chr”).
 The 12 datasets need to have the same column names and formatting type.
 Also, I need to check if there are any wrongly formatted data types.

 The str() function will help list the structures of the datasets: